liquip/docs-en/src/custom-items/minimal-item-config.md

 item.
 For paper for example you can find the key [here](https://minecraft.fandom.com/wiki/Paper#ID).
 The namespace will always be `minecraft`.

-The `displayName` field is a [MiniMessage](https://docs.adventure.kyori.net/minimessage/format.html) component.
-This allows you to format the name of your item with "modern" features like RGB colors.
+The `displayName` field is a [MiniMessage](https://docs.advntr.dev/minimessage/format.html) component.
+This allows you to format the name of your item with modern formatting features like RGB colors.

 This will add a new item with the identifier `test:test_item` made out of paper to Liquip.
 If you give it to yourself with `/liquip give test:test_item` it will have the name `Test Item` colored